 A Conservative amendment to allow parental vetting of sex education classes was

-defeated.
-Sex education in England and Wales has been regulated
+very convincingly defeated.
+Sex education in England and Wales continued to be regulated

-by the Learning and Skills Act since 2000.
-The repeal
+by the Learning and Skills Act.
+The Section 28 repeal

 education in schools in any way.